tealeave/qc/README.md

 # qc
-this script fetches cnv qc metrics
+this script compiles metrics that is important for cnvs

 ## DEPENDENCIES
 dependency.yml